 Moms and dads, this has got to stop.
 If you want your money to last through retirement, you’ve got to stop giving it to kids who are old enough to support themselves.

 Set clear boundaries on when and how much you expect to spend on grown kids and then stick to your guns.
-For pointers, check out “6 Ways to Help Adult Kids Who Are Struggling With Money.”
+For pointers, check out “6 Ways to Help Adult Children Without Going Broke.”

 15. Work longer

 If you’re hitting your golden years with little savings in the bank, the best way to stretch those dollars is to avoid using them at all.
-Working full-time or even part-time not only pads your bank account but may also let you delay claiming Social Security, the retirement benefits funded by payroll taxes paid during your working years.
+Working full time or even part time not only pads your bank account but may also let you delay claiming Social Security benefits.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.